Finding the right dentist:

 7. How long have they been in business?
 We’ve been in business since I graduated my prosthodontics residency from Emory University in 1988.

 8. Determine how accessible the dentist is: Is his or her office near your home or job?
-If you work, somewhere between home and near work seem to make the most sense.
+If you work, somewhere between home and work seems to make the most sense.
+In our multi-specialty practice like ours, there is always a dentist available for your appointment.

 10. Survey the office to make sure it is clean and well-kept.
 We offer complimentary (free) consultations, so it doesn’t cost you anything to look at the office and our staff.